cognitivexr/cognitivear-demo/README.md

 ### App 1: Indoor environmental sensor tracking

 This app demonstrates the integration with CPOP.
-The AR device doesn't do any tracking, it only receives sensor data from the environment in real time that CPOP collects.
+The AR device doesn't do any tracking, it only receives sensor data from the environment in real-time that CPOP collects.

 https://user-images.githubusercontent.com/3996682/151723092-653bf867-7064-4fb1-9358-c2c17703fa64.mp4